Court Appointed Special Advocates (CASA)

 “At that moment, I was an independent voice for the child.
 I explained to the Judge in plain language what I thought was best while he listened closely.
 It was a very simple exchange, but one that continues to motivate me in this work.”
 “This is a world I didn’t have much exposure to in my career.
 I’ve had to come up to speed quickly on all of the terminology and variety of services the boys receive,” explains Pete.
 “My hopes for them aren’t any different, though.
 I want to make sure they have rich lives.”
 Since joining the CASA team, Pete has volunteered over 300 hours for some of New Hampshire’s most fragile children.
 He has come to learn that being an advocate isn’t always a glamorous or easy role, but that it is a vital one.

 “I get satisfaction from knowing that some of the things I’ve done have really changed the lives of children.”

-H.O.P.E.’s mission is to partner with organizations and engage in activities that strengthen and create sustainable, positive change in communities and the environment.
-The HOPE foundation has donated $5,000 to CASA support expanding local programs.
+HOPE’s mission is to enrich our Associate-owner communities as a catalyst for collaboration and compassion, inspiring solutions for sustainable positive change.
+The HOPE foundation has donated to CASA support expanding local programs.
 This funding will help them recruit and train volunteers to give a child a voice.

 CASA does not have enough volunteers.
 CASA volunteers are ordinary people doing extraordinary things.
 They give their time to give NH children a better future.
 They get to know each victim’s background, learn more about their caregivers, and advocate passionately for what is in their best interests.
 CASA cannot change what has happened to these kids, but we can re-write the ending to their stories.
-Associates interested in finding out more information can go to http://www.casanh.org/volunteer for more information or contact Diane at 800-626-0622.
+Associates interested in finding out more information can go to http://www.casanh.org/volunteer for more information.